teampoltergeist/poltergeist/README.md

 a bug against PhantomJS.
 Feel free to also file a bug against Poltergeist in case there are workarounds that can be implemented within Poltergeist.
-Also, if lots of Poltergeist users are experiencing the same crash then fixing this can be given priority.
+Also, if lots of Poltergeist users are experiencing the same crash then fixing it will move up the priority list.

 If your crash is sporadic, there is less that can be done.
 Often these issues are very complicated and difficult to track down.
 It may be that the crash has already been fixed in a newer version of WebKit that will eventually find its way into PhantomJS.
-It's still worth reporting your bug against PhantomJS (but first try to see if others are experiencing the same crash).
-But it's probably not worth filing a bug against Poltergeist as there's not much we can do.
+It's still worth reporting your bug against PhantomJS, but it's probably not worth filing a bug against Poltergeist as there's not much we can do.

-If your experience sporadic crashes a lot, it may be worth configuring your CI to automatically re-run failing tests before reporting a failed build.
+If you experience sporadic crashes a lot, it may be worth configuring your CI to automatically re-run failing tests before reporting a failed build.